tylerlrhodes/blog2/content/posts/music-cd-list-part1.md

 ---
-title: "A Refactoring Project in Python: Music CD List, Part 1"
+title: "A Refactoring Project in Python: Music CD List, Part 1 of 3"
-date: 2021-01-13
+date: 2021-01-23
 draft: true
 series: tech

-description: "Basic code refactoring in Python.
-From bad to kind of okay?
+description: "The first post in a series on code refactoring in Python.
+The code goes from bad to kind of okay?
 I mean it has unit tests at the end..."

 tags: [programming]
 keywords: [python, queue, linked list, refactor]
 ---

+Sometimes, as a software developer, there's a little bit of code which could use a little bit of tweaking to make it just right.
+Othertimes, there's a lot of code that could use a ton of rewriting to make it half-way decent.
+And sometimes, it's not until months later when this realization occurs.

+What follows is a contrived example to demonstrate building, and in the process refactoring, a small Python application.
+The only "requirement" at the start: store a list of cds using a linked list.
+And yes, inputting the CDs in the code is just fine (this will be fixed after unit tests are added, and not addressed in the post directly).

-This is the first entry in a series of entries that are going to explore a short refactoring project in Python.
-The plan is for three entries, each building upon the previous to achieve a Pythonic and well factored linked list used in a simple test program: The "Music CD List."
+This is the first entry in a series of entries that are going to explore this program and a series of refactorings to improve it.
+The plan is for three entries, each building upon the previous to achieve a Pythonic and well factored linked list used in a simple test
+program: The "Music CD List."

 The code will start as a rushed example which "works."
-The first thing we'll do is add unit tests and make it fit more closely to PEP 8 code formatting.
-Following that we'll aim to make it coded with an eye towards extensibility and try to make it Pythonic, or as close to that ideal as we can.
+The first thing I'll do after showing this is add unit tests and make it fit more closely to PEP 8 code formatting.
+Following that I'll aim to make it coded with an eye towards extensibility and try to make it Pythonic, or as close to that ideal as I can.

-This series of articles is not an introduction to the "theory of refactoring."
-You won't hear about the laws of SOLID or at least not too much.
-But some "refactoring theory" may brush off anyway.
-Sorry.

-It will hopefully be more focused on using Python in a Pythonic way compared to what will be the initial take, while along the way demonstrating some of what this author thinks is "good enough example software."

 From the perspective of someone who can write Python but perhaps not Pythonically, it will be an endeavor to become aware of the ways of the Pythonic, and imitate them to write better code.

-The example application will be start as a simple "Music CD" collection and used a hand coded linked list for its data storage.
+The example application will start as a simple "Music CD list application," and use a hand coded linked list for its data storage.
-Over this and the following entries we'll improve it to be well factored and efficient Python code.
+During this and the following entries I'll improve it to be well factored and efficient Python code.
 Hopefully.

-Before you ask, yes, the only reason I have so far for hard coding the linked list is a memory refresher and to use it as an example.
-Python's `list` is the "better" choice for all intents.

-Besides, everyone needs to know how to write a linked list from scratch with one hand tied behind their back on a half functioning white board while the egg timer clicks away for an interview.
-Yes of course it has to work correctly too!

-Python is one of those great programming languages where it's incredibly easy to get started and hack away at some code.
-It's also effective and highly useful.
-I learned it a little over a year ago but then put it on the shelf a little.
-The first take at this is a simple hacked together linked list to store some items.

-The code that follows is a first take with my "rusty" Python skills which we'll refactor and learn some updated Python best practices with.
+The code that follows is a first take with my "rusty" Python skills which I'll refactor and learn some updated Python best practices with.

 This code is available at Github in the "CD List Refactoring Demo"